Kiarash-Sanei/CSML_P3/README.md

 ## Building and Running

 Each program has its own shell script (*.sh) for building and running.

-For example:
+## Error Handling
+- All programs include size validation using CMS (Check Matrix Size)
+- Maximum matrix size is defined as 10000 elements
+- Returns error code 1 if matrix size exceeds limit

+## Testing
+The project includes C test programs (in tests/ directory) for:
+- Generating test matrices with random values
+- Verifying results of assembly implementations

+## Dependencies
+- NASM assembler
+- GCC compiler
+- Linux x86_64 environment